Imagimm-CIML/Determining-the-intracellular-position/README.md

 4) Run the R script "Normalize_in _Y_and_Mean_Profiles.R" for the WT and KO experiment to normalize the 20 profiles in Y and mean them togoether using the smooth profile (loess method) and the confidence interval

-5) You will obtain the two curves WT and KO
+5) You will obtain the two graphs  WT and KO for 3 different experiments

 ![WT versus KO radial distance to nucleus ](./doc/Normalized_radial_profile.png)